Aeroflot Flight 773

 Aeroflot Flight 773 was a scheduled domestic Soviet Union passenger flight from Moscow to Simferopol that crashed following a bomb explosion on 10 October 1971.

 Aircraft

-The aircraft involved was a Tupolev Tu-104B registered as СССР-42390 to the Ukraine Civil Aviation Directorate of Aeroflot.
-At the time of the accident, the aircraft had endured 13,062 flight hours and 10,452 pressurization cycles.
+The aircraft involved was a Tupolev Tu-104B registered as CCCP-42490 to the Ukraine Civil Aviation Directorate of Aeroflot.
+Initially built in a 100 passenger configuration, the Tu-104 was later converted to a 115 passenger configuration.
+At the time of the accident, the aircraft had logged 13,062 flight hours and 10,452 pressurization cycles.

 Crew

 Seven crew members were aboard the flight.
 The cockpit crew consisted of: